niquolic/foot-chatbot/README.md

 By the end of this workshop, you will:
 - Understand the architecture of AI chatbot applications
 - Learn how to use LangChain for AI agent development
-- Build a working chatbot with tool integration
+- Build a working football assistant chatbot with tool integration
 - Create your own custom tools (bonus points for multiple tools!)
 - Deploy a chatbot UI with Streamlit